Special Service Unit: History

 The Special Service Unit was established in 1964 at the request of California Governor Pat Brown, in response to a harrowing event—the kidnapping of two Los Angeles police officers on March 9, 1963.
 This incident is chronicled in Joseph Wambaugh’s bestselling book, The Onion Field, and subsequent motion picture of the same name.
 The abduction and murder of one of the officers were carried out by two active state parolees, Gregory Powell and Jimmy Lee Smith (also known as Jimmy Youngblood).

 At the time, LAPD officers Ian Campbell and Karl Hettinger were performing a routine traffic stop at the intersection of Carlos Avenue and Gower Street in Hollywood.
 Suddenly, the vehicle's occupants, Powell and Smith, pulled out their weapons, overpowered the officers, and forced them into Powell's car.
 They drove out of the city, ultimately stopping in an onion field near Bakersfield, California.
 There, Officer Campbell was tragically shot and killed, while Officer Hettinger managed to escape, narrowly avoiding a similar fate.

-SSU agents working with San Francisco Police during an operation.

 Following the incident, the investigation revealed significant challenges in obtaining timely and necessary information from the department of corrections, which was hampered by its size and bureaucracy.
 As a result, detectives needed a more efficient way to access essential records and resources from the CDCR.
-In late1963, the Governor’s Conference on Violence was convened in Los Angeles, California.
+In late 1963, the Governor’s Conference on Violence was convened in Los Angeles, California.
 A sub-committee was formed consisting of Attorney General Thomas Lynch, Los Angeles Police Chief William Parker, San Francisco Police Chief Thomas Cahill, Oakland Police Chief Edward Toothman, Alameda County Superior Court Judge Folger Emerson, Governor’s Executive Clemency Secretary John McInerney, Marin County District Attorney Roger Garrity, and San Joaquin County Sheriff Mike Canliss.
 One of the recommendations from the sub-committee was the formation of a unit within the department of corrections aimed at establishing and furthering liaison activities between the CDCR, street law enforcement, district attorneys, and the courts.
 A decision was made to form a specialized unit within CDCR to liaison between the department and outside agencies.